scream104/psych596/activities/multi-regression/spss/multi-regression-instructions-spss.md

 #### Above is the decision process chart from the book.

 - Following the chart, we start by using scatter plots to check for non-linear associations and unusual cases.
 - Last week we looked at scatter plots  of `pretest_score`, `raw_score`, and `age`.
 The linearity assumption was reasonable and there were no concerning outliers.
 Let's use a shortcut to recreate those scatter plots all at once.
-Go to Graphs-\>Chart Builder, and choose "Scatter Matrix" by dragging it up from the Gallery (under "Scatter/Dot") to the preview area.
-Then drag the 3 variables to the "Scatter Matrix?" box in the preview.
+Go to Graphs-\>Chart Builder, and choose "Scatterplot Matrix" by dragging it up from the Gallery (under "Scatter/Dot") to the preview area.
+Then drag the 3 variables to the "Scattermatrix?" box in the preview.
 Click OK to generate the plot.
-- Add histograms to the matrix by double clicking on the chart in the output window to open the Chart Editor, then go to Options (in the Chart Editor window)-\>Show Charts in the Diagonal.
+- Add histograms to the matrix by double clicking on the chart in the output window to open the Chart Editor, then go to Options (in the Chart Editor window or on Macs in the top menu bar after clicking on the Chart Editor)-\>Show Charts in the Diagonal.
 A histogram for each variable should appear in the diagonal cells of the matrix now.
 Close the Chart Editor Window.

-- Notice that the `age` variable is not normally distributed, but normality of the variables, especially with a large data set is not a concern.
+- Notice that the `age` variable is not normally distributed (why do you think that is?), but normality of the variables, especially with a large data set is not a concern.
 The scatters show that a linear relation between variables is reasonable
 - So let's dive straight in and use linear regression with `age` as an explanatory variable for `raw_score`
   1. Analyze-\>Regression-\>Linear
   2. Enter `raw_score` as the Dependent